mwenz27/python_onsite_2019/week_01/01_CLI/cli_exercises.md

 # Fundamentals Exercise 1: CLI

-Perform the following tasks using the CLI and copy and paste the commands and results below.
+Perform the following tasks using the CLI paste the commands and results below.

-- Navigate to your home directory
+- Navigate to your home directory cd ~\

 - Create a new directory called CodingNomads.
 We will use this folder to house materials for the course.
 - Move into the CodingNomads folder